nikscrits/server/README.md

 3. Run the httpServer.js as shown in the section below.

 ## The Web Application
 [The web application](https://github.com/nikscrits/questions) is the administrator interface where questions can be set for the users to answer.
 It can be accessed from [this link](https://http://developer.cege.ucl.ac.uk:31288/) when both the httpServer.js (found in this repository) and the phonegap server (found in the web application repository) are running.
-The user help guide for the web application can be found here.
+The user help guide for the web application can be found as a html page [here](https://rawgit.com/nikscrits/questions/master/userguide/Questions%20User%20Guide.html).

 <img src="https://github.com/nikscrits/server/blob/master/screenshots/webapp.png" width="500">